elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-nucleotides-function-as-energy-carriers-in-cells.md

 url: /learn/biotechnology/questions/how-do-nucleotides-function-as-energy-carriers-in-cells
 score: -1.0
 related_article1:
-    id: 170960
+    id: 170972
+    title: >-
-    title: What is the role of hydrogen bonds in molecular interactions?
+        How does molecular modeling aid in predicting molecular interactions?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-hydrogen-bonds-in-molecular-interactions
+    url: /learn/biotechnology/questions/how-does-molecular-modeling-aid-in-predicting-molecular-interactions
 related_article2:
-    id: 170960
+    id: 170956
-    title: What is the role of hydrogen bonds in molecular interactions?
+    title: >-
+        What are the main differences between light microscopy and electron microscopy?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-role-of-hydrogen-bonds-in-molecular-interactions
+    url: /learn/biotechnology/questions/what-are-the-main-differences-between-light-microscopy-and-electron-microscopy
 related_article3:
-    id: 170956
+    id: 170972
-    title: What are the main differences between light microscopy and electron microscopy?
+    title: >-
+        How does molecular modeling aid in predicting molecular interactions?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-main-differences-between-light-microscopy-and-electron-microscopy
+    url: /learn/biotechnology/questions/how-does-molecular-modeling-aid-in-predicting-molecular-interactions
 related_article4:
-    id: 170966
+    id: 170959
-    title: What are the components of a nucleotide, and how do they contribute to the structure of nucleic acids?
+    title: >-
+        How do ionic and covalent bonds differ in terms of bond strength in an aqueous environment?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-components-of-a-nucleotide-and-how-do-they-contribute-to-the-structure-of-nucleic-acids
+    url: /learn/biotechnology/questions/how-do-ionic-and-covalent-bonds-differ-in-terms-of-bond-strength-in-an-aqueous-environment
 related_article5:
-    id: 170964
+    id: 170962
-    title: What is the significance of the alpha carbon and side chains in the structure of amino acids?
+    title: >-
+        What are the primary types of macromolecules, and what are their basic functions?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-significance-of-the-alpha-carbon-and-side-chains-in-the-structure-of-amino-acids
+    url: /learn/biotechnology/questions/what-are-the-primary-types-of-macromolecules-and-what-are-their-basic-functions
 ---

 &nbsp;